solana-developers/program-examples/tokens/token-swap/README.md

    https://github.com/solana-developers/program-examples/blob/419cb6b6c20e8b1c65711b68a4dde2527725cc1a/tokens/token-swap/anchor/programs/token-swap/src/instructions/create_amm.rs#L1-L12

    The above code defines a function named **`create_amm`** that is used to create an AMM account.
-It takes four parameters:
+It takes three parameters:

 1. **`ctx`**: The **`Context<CreateAmm>`** parameter contains the context data required to execute the function.
 2. **`id`**: The **`Pubkey`** parameter represents the ID for the new AMM account.